U.S. to ask Mexico for formal talks over GMO corn dispute -BBG | Law-Order

 U.S. to ask Mexico for formal talks over GMO corn dispute -BBG

+The United States plans to request formal talks under its free trade agreement with Mexico over Mexican plans to limit imports of genetically modified corn, Bloomberg reported on Monday, citing people familiar with the matter.
+The request could come as soon as Monday, Bloomberg reported.

-The United States plans to request formal consultations under its free trade agreement with Mexico over genetically modified U.S. corn, Bloomberg reported on Monday, citing people familiar with the mater.
+The United States plans to request formal talks under its free trade agreement with Mexico over Mexican plans to limit imports of genetically modified corn, Bloomberg reported on Monday, citing people familiar with the matter.

+The request could come as soon as Monday, Bloomberg reported.
+A spokesperson for the U.S. Trade Representative's office could not be immediately reached for comment and the White House had no immediate comment.
+The United States has previously threatened a trade dispute panel under the trilateral agreement with Mexico and Canada over the plan, which would ban genetically modified corn for human consumption.

+Mexico has said it believes the disagreement with Washington is politically motivated.
+The U.S. agriculture secretary, Tom Vilsack, had said that a trade dispute panel under free trade agreement would be the next step if talks were not successful.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)